krsubham48/bank-telemarketing/README.md

 • For the subjects already contacted before, the number of sells is max after 2-7 days since last contact.
 This might be inferred as the time a customer to rethink about a deal and make a deal.
 As the number of days passed increases after 10 days, the client is less likely to buy the product and thus can be contacted and urged again

+• As the university education increases, we see an increase in positive responses.
+Thus educated people should be contacted more as they are more likely to understand the importance and risk in these terms

 ## Instructions to Run